What are the Training Requirements for Engineering TAs?

-In the College of Engineering, the emphasis on research has remained high over the decades while the demand for quality teaching has increased.
+The College of Engineering is committed to the development of evidence-based, effective teaching practice among all those involved in the teaching endeavor, in order to maintain a vibrant and fertile learning environment for all our students.
 This emphasis on teaching excellence is being fueled by a greater understanding of how to maximize the learning process with increasingly sophisticated teaching skills.
 It is understood that different people learn differently, necessitating that teachers employ a variety of communication and teaching strategies.
 By providing TAs with a sophisticated understanding of how human learning occurs as well as rigorous training in administrative management responsibilities, the college is creating a pool of talent that enriches its pedagogical life and enhances undergraduate learning and the TA experience.

 What will TAs learn in training?

 - Facilitating group activity